MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 Be sure that npm package **botbuilder-ai** is installed for your project.

-In our sample the code for the bot logic is in the **QnABot.js** file.
+In the sample, the code for the bot logic is in the **QnABot.js** file.

 In the **QnABot.js** file, we use the connection information provided by your .env file to establish a connection to the QnA Maker service: _this.qnaMaker_.